 In the late 1970’s and early 1980’s it was owned by a hairdresser in the Melbourne suburb of Deepdene.

-The next known owner was an elderly German who liked BMWs and used it as his daily drive until he died in 1986, at which point it was put up on blocks.
+The next known owner was an elderly German, Stan Ebert, who apparently liked BMWs and used it as his daily drive until he died in 1986, at which point it was put up on blocks by his son Tony.
+Tony did buy, or at least attempted to buy, some rubber parts (seals etc) for the car from America in 1988.

-A Ken Wright went to buy a 2002 from the son in1996, saw the 700, and after a bit of research offered to buy it.
+Ballarat based BMW enthusiast Ken Wright went to buy a 2002 from Tony in 1996, saw the 700, and after a bit of research offered to buy it.
 But the son was not ready to sell his dad’s car.

 A year later the son phoned Ken to see if he was still interested.
 He was.